RISCeirb/Risc-v-processor/readme.md

 ### Getting Started with Rars

 To test our processors, we use ModelSim and Rars.
-An example source code is available on the Rars page, and a bubble sort implementation in RISC-V is provided to test the processors.
+An example source code is available on the Rars page, and i have implemented a bubble sort in RISC-V assembly to test the processors.

 ![Rars](https://github.com/RISCeirb/Risc-v-processor/blob/main/Picture/RARS%20image.png)